 and Family Therapy and equipped to reflect theologically on their work and the theories that inform their professional practice.

-The program graduated four individuals in the 2010-2011 academic year and ten in the 2011-2012 academic year.
-All graduates completed the program within the timeframe expected of full-time, part-time, and dual degree students (three to six years).
+The program at Louisville Presbyterian Theological Seminary graduated thirteen individuals in the past two years: 10 in 2012-2013 and 3 in 2013-2014.
+All graduates completed the program within the three to six year range expected of full-time and dual degree students.

-Read more about the educational effectiveness of the MAMFT degree progam.
+Read more about the educational effectiveness of the MAMFT degree program.